johnpuddephatt/stgeorges/_learning/forklift-truck-licence.md

 equipment:
 - Pen & Notepad
 information:
-- There will be an Induction for this course on the 19th September 10-1. you must bring I.D plus benefit proof.
+- There will be an Induction for this course on the 19th September 10-1.
+You must bring I.D plus benefit proof.
 council: false